mkeskells/BitStream/bitstream-common/binary-form/container-structure.md

 | Block N          |
 +------------------+
 ```
-The containe header will contain some index, probably a skip list, but not defined yet
+The container header will contain some index, probably a skip list, but not defined yet

 Each block contains a packed type and type data, followed by the binary data